mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

    ```
 ````

 Model characteristics are obtained for each model training during an experiment.
-This means that a single output file is created when using on {ref}`train-test-split`:
+This means that a single output file is created when using on {ref}`train-test splits<train-test-split>`:

 - `model_characteristics_overall.csv`

-When using a {ref}`cross-validation`, several models are trained on different parts of the available data, resulting in multiple output files being saved to the output directory.
+When using a {ref}`cross validation<cross-validation>`, several models are trained on different parts of the available data, resulting in multiple output files being saved to the output directory.
 For example, the following files are created when conducting a 5-fold cross validation:

 - `model_characteristics_fold-1.csv`
 - `model_characteristics_fold-2.csv`